arthur-vilela/PP2-emotion-match/README.md

 ### Motivation:

 By tracking and displaying the user’s score, the game provides a sense of achievement and encourages repeat play.
 Users are motivated to improve their scores and, consequently, their emotional literacy.
+The time creates a feeling of challenge and urgency, making the game more compelling.

 ## Features